 Why Disturber of Hobbits?

 I identify with the hobbits of Lord of the Rings who love comfort, routine, and timely meals.
 I also, though, identify with Bilbo and Frodo who were drafted into adventure and found it to be addictive and exciting.
-I believe Christians can become too comfortable and we not only need to be disturbed into adventure, we benefit from it.
+I believe Christians can become too comfortable and we not only need to be disturbed into Jesus adventures, we benefit from them.